learn-co-curriculum/phase-0-html-link-tag-with-href/README.md

 # Create an `<a>` Tag with an `href` Attribute

+## Learning Goals

+- Write an `a`nchor tag to create a link

-## Problem Statement
+## Introduction

 We've got our HTML tags and we've got our HTML tag attributes.
 How do we use them together?
 We can figure it out by exploring the `a` tag and creating a link.

-## Objectives

-1. Code an `a`nchor tag that defines an HTML hyperlink

-## Use a `a` Tag to Create a Link
+## Write an `a` Tag to Create a Link

 Open `index.html` in your text editor.
 Add an `a` tag with the inner text (the text between the `<a>` tag and the `</a>` tag) of